FRC-2928/FRC-Programmer-Training/docs/RoboRIO/pathWeaver.md

 ## Lab - Trajectories and PathWeaver
 In this lab we'll setup the code required to run a trajectory-following command using PathWeaver.
 It will have three tasks:

-- Add the parameters that were obtained from robot system identification
+- Run System Identification and add the parameters.

 - Configure a drive subsystem to track the robot’s pose using WPILib’s odometry library.